Email pitch templates are a starting point - guidelines to help you get going. We always recommend tweaking them to match your brand’s tone of voice.

 Good to knows:

-Why?
 Are you pioneering something new?
 Disrupting an industry?
 Leading a movement?
+Highlight what makes your brand stand out and why it matters now.

 Request pitches template